Spectrum Energy Research Corp

 Energy Band Chart

-118 elements classified across all 15 energy bands.
-The primary reference tool — filter by band, role, or electron configuration.
+The primary reference.
+118 elements classified across all energy bands.
+Filter by band, role, or electron configuration to find materials for any energy control problem.

 Analysis